nhsconnect/ITK3-FHIR-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>IssueType</td>
 <td>informational</td>
 <td>Informational Note</td>
-<td>A message unrelated to the processing success of the completed operation.</td>
+<td>A message unrelated to the processing success of the completed operation (examples of the latter include things like reminders of password expiry, system maintenance times, etc.).</td>
 </tr>
 <tr>
 <td>issue.details.code</td>